An easy-to-make paleo Mexican Hot Chocolate Protein Chia Pudding from the Whole Smiths in collaboration with Rootz Nutrition.

 One chia pudding tip I have for you is this; stir the chia seeds into your liquid in a large bowl and let it sit for a few minutes prior to pouring the pudding mix into their containers or jars.
 This gives the chia seeds a little more time to gel.
 What happens if you pour it into the jars right away is that the chia seeds have a tendency to sink to the bottom if they haven’t started to gel up a bit.
 So mix, mix, mix and let it sit for a few minutes.
 Then mix, mix, mix again and then pour.
 Got it?
 Cool!

-- 1 scoop Rootz Protein-Superfood (1/4 cup protein powder)
+- 1 scoop Rootz Protein-Superfood 1/4 cup protein powder or collagen

 - 2 teaspoons maple syrup